Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/bayesian/lec1_foundations.md

 ---

-## **12) Summary Quote**
+**Summary Quote**

-> *Bayesian inference formalizes learning from data by updating prior beliefs with evidence to obtain a posterior.
-It enables rational, probabilistic reasoning for real-world uncertainty which is foundational to modern machine learning and decision-making.*
+> Bayesian inference formalizes learning from data by updating prior beliefs with evidence to obtain a posterior.
+It enables rational, probabilistic reasoning for real-world uncertainty which is foundational to modern machine learning and decision-making
 ---
 <sub>© Jeongsoo Pang — All rights reserved